CherryC-22/git-cheatsheet/ReadMe.md

 This is my git cheat sheet.

-Please feel free the give feedback with corrections and additions
+Please feel free the give feedback with corrections and additions.

 ## git commands